12+ Writing can be lonely, especially if you're living on your own in a cold, cramped flat, in another country, far away from family and friends.

 A Family Situation

-It was quiet in the shop, so I came out from behind the counter to help her find a photo frame.
+It was quiet in the shop that afternoon, so I came out from behind the counter to help her find a photo frame.
 As we looked, the grandmother continued to talk.
 Her only son, who lived nearby, had "recently" married his ex-wife's sister.
 And his ex-wife and their children had moved to Australia to escape the unpleasant "family situation".

 The grandmother dearly missed her grandchildren.
 But at eighty-three years of age, she felt the twenty-four-hour flight to Perth would be too much for her.
 And she wasn't sure how her former daughter-in-law would receive her.